tongqqiu/jeeJBossExample/readme.md

-jboss-javaee6-webapp-src
+JBoss JEE 6 Example
 ========================

 What is it?
 -----------

-This is your project!
 It's a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss AS 7.
 This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.
+It covers:

+- Simple JSF pages as presentation layer
+- EJB and REST APIs
+- JAP entities
+- Examples for event firing
+- How to implement a security interceptor for REST API
+- How to create a scheduler using Time Service

 System requirements
 -------------------